 - The Chancellor recently announced that the UK Government would extend the temporary 5% rate of VAT for hospitality and tourism until 30 September 2021.
 A 12.5% rate of VAT will then apply for a further six months, until 31 March 2022.
 The UK Government has published general guidance on how the temporary reduction will operate, as well as more detailed documents covering hospitality, holiday accommodation and attractions.

-- The Chancellor recently announced that the UK Government will give businesses which deferred VAT due in March to June 2020 the option to spread their payments over the financial year 2021-2022.
-All businesses which deferred VAT can opt-in to the New Payment Scheme until 21 June 2021, or contact HMRC on 0800 024 1222 by 30 June 2021 if they need extra help to pay.
+- The Chancellor gave businesses which deferred VAT due in March to June 2020 the option to spread their payments over the financial year 2021-2022.

 - The UK Government has given the self-employed and other taxpayers with income tax liabilities of up to £30,000 the option of using HM Revenue and Customs’ Time to Pay facility to agree a plan to pay taxes due in January 2021 over an additional 12 months.
 This service can be used within 60 days of the payment deadline.